 “Anne, this is Julia.
 They’re here.
 Marika is escorting them to the conference room.”

 What entered was a who’s who of the Chicago FBI: Special Agent in Charge D’Marcus Mason and Agents Hanko, Marecki, and Simmons.
-Taking up the rear was Officer Mac Merrick and his immediate boss, Commander Ryan DiMarco represented the Chicago Police/FBI Joint Gang Investigation unit.
+Officer Mac Merrick and his immediate boss, Commander Ryan DiMarco represented the Chicago Police/FBI Joint Gang Investigation unit.

-When Mac entered the room, Anne smiled and said: “Hello, Son.”
+When Mac entered the room, Anne smiled.

+“Hello, Son.”

-Mac waved both of his hands in exasperation as if to said, “This wasn’t my idea.”
+Mac waved both of his hands in exasperation to said, “This wasn’t my idea.”

-Once everybody sat, Anne Merrick, as Chief Operating Officer (COO) and founding member of the law firm, took control of the meeting.
+Once everybody sat, Anne Merrick, Chief Operating Officer (COO) and founding law firm member, took control of the meeting.

 Confrontation